STTAR (Students in Technology Transfer And Research)

 Program Information/Time Lines:

 The STTAR program provides upper-division students (juniors through graduate students) in science, technology, engineering, and mathematics (STEM) with an opportunity to use their academic training and experience to address the most challenging science and technology-based problems faced by North Dakota companies.
 The primary emphasis of STTAR is on research and development rather than sales and marketing.
-ND EPSCoR cost-shares the student salary.
+The ND EPSCoR State Office cost-shares the student salary.

-ND EPSCoR established the STTAR program in 1994 in response to recognized state and national needs for increased technology transfer from universities to industry.
+The ND EPSCoR State Office established the STTAR program in 1994 in response to recognized state and national needs for increased technology transfer from universities to industry.
 STTAR is a North Dakota University System University-Industry Technology Transfer Program.
 Since it began, dozens of North Dakota companies from across the state have participated in this highly successful program.

 How to Apply:

 What to Expect:

-- Once the application is sent in, ND EPSCoR notifies the company of the proposal award status.
+- Once the application is submitted, the ND EPSCoR State Office notifies the company of the proposal award status.

 Note: In instances where student hires are selected prior to a request for funding, steps 2-4 are not necessary.